 The band’s release LIVE FROM AUSTIN TEXAS came out in 2011 on both CD and vinyl, showcasing a few new songs and fans old favorites cranked up with that live jumpin’ sound for which the Snakehandlers are so well known.
 Songs from the CD charted for over 10 weeks on both the AMA and Third Coast Music charts and earned the band a Grammy consideration for Best Americana Album.

-Ruby Dee and the Snakehandlers have released their fifth full-length project: ROCKABILLY PLAYGROUND, a children’s rockabilly and roots record.
+Ruby Dee and the Snakehandlers released their fifth full-length project: ROCKABILLY PLAYGROUND, a children’s rockabilly and roots record.
 With songs about bullies, homework, nap-time, super best friends and more, the band is having a great time writing and playing, and looks forward to sharing the CD with you.
-The CD charted at #15 on the FAR charts and #103 on the AMA charts, and is on the 56th Grammy Awards ballot for Best Americana Album AND Best Children’s Album!
+The CD charted at #15 on the FAR charts and #103 on the AMA charts, and was on the 56th Grammy Awards ballot for Best Americana Album AND Best Children’s Album!
 As always, stay tuned!

 “Risky — and perhaps just a bit risqué — Ruby Dee and The Snakehandlers conjure forth all sorts of visions of another time,” said Metro Santa Cruz after a California show.
 “Rooted firmly in the classic country and rockabilly tradition, the band is an authentic backdrop for lead singer Ruby Dee’s blend of Wanda Jackson sass and Patsy Cline pathos.
 The band holds it down with the insistence of a chugging train while Dee, a pinup heartbreaker of yesteryear with thoroughly modern attitude, commands the stage.”